 Asian Restaurants in Beverly Hills

 If you are longing for a taste of the Far East in Beverly Hills, the pearl-sized city boasts a collection of some of the finest Asian restaurants in the world, sure to satisfy any palate.
 From traditional, authentic cuisines to modern, fusion tastes, you can find Asian restaurants of all kinds, sprinkled throughout the city.
 Whatever you choose, Beverly Hills’ award-winning Asian restaurants and its renowned chefs will take you on a culinary adventure of distinctive flavors that will entice you to return again and again.

 For more than 30 years, Mr. Chow has been recognized as one of Beverly Hills’ staple restaurants, known for its stylish black-and-white décor, superb Chinese cuisine and frequent celebrity dinner guests.
 The restaurant serves a delicious combination of authentic Beijing dishes and original recipes from award-winning Executive Chef Yi Jia Qian.
 While signature entrees include Chicken Satay, Mr. Chow Noodles and Ma Mignon, you can’t leave Mr. Chow without ordering the signature Beijing Duck.
 Some say it’s one of the best prepared Beijing Duck dishes in the world!

 If you crave Vietnamese-French fusion cuisine in a more elegant setting, look no further than Crustacean on South Santa Monica Boulevard.
 Renowned Chef Helene An delivers enticing seafood dishes such as her signature Dungeness crab roasted in pepper-garlic sauce or simmered in saké, Chardonnay, garlic and scallions; giant grilled tiger prawns lounging on garlic noodles that have a hint of sweetness and are positively addictive; or whole Maine lobster with angel hair pasta.
-Not only is the menu as impressive as its sounds, but the décor is equally alluring.
-The restaurant’s koi-filled stream flows through the bar and dining room which is adorned in Southeast Asian antiques.
+Not only is the menu as impressive as its sounds, but the décor is equally alluring, with a koi-filled stream flowing through the bar and dining room.
 It’s no wonder Crustacean attracts high-profile guests such as Hollywood power player and celebrities.